Danau5tin/terminal-bench-rl/src/agent_core/system_prompt.md

 **CRITICAL**: Your first action for any task must be planning and creating todos.
 Do not explore the system until you have created your initial plan.

+**CRITICAL**: Your final action for any completed task must be the finish action.
+Never complete a task without calling finish.

 ## CRITICAL: Multi-Turn Action-Environment Interaction

 **YOU ARE OPERATING IN A MULTI-TURN ENVIRONMENT.
 This is NOT a single-response system.**